-Mike Littell, Assistant Pastor
+Mike Littell, Senior Pastor

 Dan Whitley, Director of Children’s Education

 Dan graduated from Wright State University in 2007 with a degree in Early Childhood Education and has taught elementary education for the past 11 years.
 Dan and his wife Emily have attended South Dayton Presbyterian since being married in 2004.
 As the Director of Children’s Education ministry Dan oversees SDPC's Children’s Sunday School, Children’s Church and Children's Summer Outreach programs.

 Dan was born and raised in Kettering.
 He and his wife Emily have two children; Eli and Quinn, who are 8 and 4 years old respectively.
 When not at church Dan enjoys spending time with his family, weight lifting, and building with Legos.

 Emily has been a member of South Dayton Presbyterian Church since 1994 and has been involved in the hospitality committee, and helped with teaching the preschool Sunday school class.
 She and Dan met at a singles group at another church and after much persistence and chasing she finally married Dan.
 She worked as a receptionist at a physical therapy office until she had her first son Eli.
 Then she started teaching the toddler class in the church nursery and continued teaching after she had her second son, Quinn.

 Emily likes cooking, watching movies, and painting landscapes in acrylic.

 Jim Tipps, First Service Worship Leader